michaelswitzer/michaelswitzer.github.io/_posts/software/2018-02-10-experimental-software-fundamentals.md

 For more information, take a look at [Qualtrics' page on sample sizes](https://www.qualtrics.com/blog/determining-sample-size/).

 ## TL;DR
-That was a lot of math!
 In general, the appropriate process for experimental software design is:

 * Determine sample size for the experiment
 * Sample that number of users against a control group